dhurlburtusa/shortcuts/terminology/terminology.md

 # Terminology Notes

+## Aside or Sidebar?

+Many times an aside and sidebar are used interchangeably in the HTML markup and CSS world.
+However, they are distinct things.
+A sidebar is a region that is to the left or right of another region.
+It is, however, common to have asides within the sidebar region.
+An aside is a special type of section.
+It is a section that is tangentially related to the content around it.
+Aside are not only found in a sidebar region, they may be found in other regions too.
+Sidebar regions not only contain asides, but they may contain other content as well such as advertisements or navigation.

+See Region or Section below.

 ## Container or Wrapper?

 Many times container and wrapper are used interchangeably in the HTML markup and